webmakaka/sysadm.ru/website/entertainment/youtube.md

     KATE
     EEEWWWWW!

     TREKKIE AND GUYS
     The internet is for porn!

     KATE
     Gross!

     TREKKIE AND GUYS
     The internet is for porn!

     KATE
     I hate porn

     TREKKIE AND GUYS
-    Grab your di*k and double click
+    Grab your dick and double click

     KATE
     I hate you men!

     TREKKIE AND GUYS
     For porn, porn, porn!
     (harmonizing) porn, porn, porn, porn

     KATE
     I’m leaving!

     TREKKIE AND GUYS
     Porn, porn, porn, porn
     porn, porn, porn, porn

     KATE
     I hate the internet!

     TREKKIE AND GUYS
     Porn, porn, porn, porn